Ant-Inspired Density Estimation via Random Walks: Applications

 Consider an undirected, connected, non-bipartite graph $G = (V,E)$.
 Let $S$ be the set of vertices of $G$ that are `known'.
 Initially, $S = \{ v \}$ where $v$ is a seed vertex.
 We can access $G$ by looking up the neighborhood $\Gamma(v_i)$ of any vertex $v_i \in S$ and adding $\Gamma(v_i)$ to $S$.

-To compute the number of nodes $|V|$ in the network, we could scan $S$, looking up the neighbors of each vertex and adding them to the set.
-After querying all nodes in $S$ we will have $S = V$ and will know the network size.
-However, the number of queries required equals $|V|$.
-The goal is to estimate network size using a significantly more efficient random-walk based approach.
+To compute the network size $|V|$, we could scan $S$, looking up the neighbors of each vertex and adding them to the set.
+Repeating this process until no new nodes are added ensures that $S = V$ and we know the network size.
+However, this method requires $|V|$ neighborhood queries.
+The goal is to use significantly fewer queries using random-walk-based sampling.

 A number of challenges are introduced by this application.
 While we can simulate many random walks on $G$, we can no longer assume these random walks start at randomly chosen nodes, as we do not have the ability to uniformly sample nodes from the network.
 Instead, we must allow the random walks to run for a burn-in phase of length proportional to the mixing time of $G$.
 After this phase, the walks are distributed approximately according to the stable distribution of $G$.